eyedeekay/i2p.i2p/Docker.md

 docker load --input geti2p.i2p.arm64.tar
 ```

-These arm64 image builds must be manually pushed to DockerHub by an admin with access to `geti2p/i2p` on DocerHub at release time.
+These arm64 image builds must be manually pushed to DockerHub by an admin with access to `geti2p/i2p` on DockerHub at release time.
 They **do not** become available automatically.

 ### Running a container